-Table F-2 LDAP-Based Policy Store Properties
+Table F-2 Policy Store Properties

+Name Description

+The following properties are valid in both J2E EE and J2SE applications

-Name Description bootstrap.security.principal.key The key for the password credentials to access the LDAP policy store, stored in the CSF store.
-Valid only in J2EE applications.
+bootstrap.security.principal.key The key for the password credentials to access the LDAP policy store, stored in the CSF store.

+Valid in J2EE and J2SE applications.

+Applies to LDAP and DB stores.

+Required.

 No default value.

-When the policy store is migrated from a file-based to an LDAP-base store, the out-of-the-box value in the jps-config.xml file is bootstrap. bootstrap.security.principal.map The map for the password credentials to access the LDAP policy store, stored in the CSF store.
-Valid only in J2EE and J2SE applications.
-Default value: BOOTSTRAP_JPS. oracle.security.jps.farm.name The RDN format of the domain node in the LDAP policy store.
+The out-of-the-box value is bootstrap.

+bootstrap.security.principal.map The map for the password credentials to access the LDAP policy store, stored in the CSF store.

 Valid in J2EE and J2SE applications.

+Applies to LDAP and DB stores.

+Required.

+Default value: BOOTSTRAP_JPS.

-No default value. oracle.security.jps.ldap.root.nam The RDN format of the root node in the LDAP policy store. е Valid in J2EE and J2SE applications.
-No default value. ldap.url The URL of the LDAP policy store, with the format ldap://host:port.
+oracle.security.jps.farm.name The RDN format of the domain node in the LDAP policy store.

 Valid in J2EE and J2SE applications.

+Applies to LDAP and DB stores.

+Required.

-No default value. policystore.type The type of the LDAP policy store.
+No default value.

+oracle.security.jps.ldap.root.name The RDN format of the root node in the LDAP policy store.

 Valid in J2EE and J2SE applications.

-No default value. oracle.security.jps.policystore.r The type of the role member cache. olemember.cache.type Valid only in J2EE applications.
-Valid values: ■ STATIC - Cache objects are statically cached and can be cleaned explicitly only according the applied cache strategy, such as FIFO.
-The garbage collector does not clean a cache of this type.
-SOFT - The cleaning of a cache of this type relies on the garbage collector when there is a memory crunch.
-WEAK - The behavior of a cache of this type is similar to a cache of type SOFT, but the garbage collector cleans it more frequently.
-Default value: STATIC. oracle.security.jps.policystore.r The type of strategy used in the role member cache. olemember.cache.strategy Valid only in J2EE applications.
-Valid values: ■ FIFO - The cache implements the first-in-first-out strategy.
-NONE - All entries in the cache grow until a refresh or reboot occurs; there is no control over the size of the cache; not recommended but typically efficient when the policy footprint is very small.
-Default value: FIFO. oracle.security.jps.policystore.r The size of the role member cache. olemember.cache.size Valid only in J2EE applications.
-Default value: 1000. oracle.security.jps.policystore.p Enables or disables the policy lazy load.
+Applies to LDAP and DB stores.

+Required.

+No default value.

+ldap.url The URL of the LDAP policy store, with the format ldap://host:port.

+Valid in J2EE and J2SE applications.

+Applies only to LDAP stores.

+Required.

+No default value.

+policystore.type The type of the LDAP policy store.

+Valid in J2EE and J2SE applications.

+Applies to LDAP and DB stores.

+Required.

+No default value.

+Value examples: OID, DB_ORACLE.